DavePearce/Homepage/content/blog/08_rust_model_checker.md

 provides good background on using tools like this in an industrial setting.

-Also, if you want to play around with RMC, here's a few suggestions of things you could try:
+Finally, if you want to play around with RMC, here are a few suggestions of things you could try:

    * Implement `fill(items: &mut [u32], item: u32)` which fills a given
      array `items` with a given value `item`.